Literary speculative-fiction author. Writer of social justice-forward stories for children and adults.

 For children→

 Novel, MG fantasy.
-When 12-year-old Tessa discovers Grandpa is the cause of an environmental disaster, she must defy her family to save her new monster friends.
+When 11-year-old Hazel discovers Grandpa is the cause of an environmental disaster, she must defy her family to save her new monster friends.
 Jewish representation.
-(In-progress)
+(Complete, seeking publisher)

 “Poppy and Harold”

-Short illustrated book, MG.
+Short illustrated book, MG literary.
 Poppy moves into the hospital.
 She’s cured now, but the voice in her head—Harold—isn’t sure the cancer won’t come back.
 Written for anxious children who are sick or recovered.
-Mental illness representation.
-(Finished, seeking publisher)
+(Complete, seeking publisher)

 “Sideline Girl”

 Short story, YA fantasy.
-When a high-school athlete faces injuries, bullying, and the end of the friendship with her sibling, she steals a talking field hockey stick.
+When a high-school athlete faces injuries, bullying, and the end of a friendship, she steals a talking field hockey stick.
 Jewish and disabled representation.
-(Finished, seeking publisher)
+(Complete, seeking publisher)

 For adults→